 It allows you to fully enjoy the panoramic view of Chao Phraya River.

 At Dairy Queen, they sell a wide variety of food (Thai, Japanese, Chinese, Grilled Seafood and even vegan food (seasonal)).
 They are famous for their Thai food and seafood.
 Their seafood is very fresh and not overpriced.

 If you are looking for a Thai restaurant with authentic tastes and dishes, Dairy Queen is one of the best choices for you!

 There are many famous and delicious items from Dairy Queen but there are some I really want to introduce to you.

 “Baked Curry with Fish Paste” or “Hor-Mok-Kanom-Krok” (ห่อหมกขนมครก).
-This is my personal favorite that I have to order every time I come to this restaurant.
+This is my personal favourite that I have to order every time I come to this restaurant.
 You can really taste the hotness of Thai curry spices along with a slight saltiness from the coconut milk.
-Inside it, they also put ground fish and lettuce which will help lighten the intensity of the spice and add to the soft texture to this dish.
+Inside it, they also put groundfish and lettuce which will help lighten the intensity of the spice and add to the soft texture of this dish.